WyattMarks/wyattmarks/README.md

 # Hello, World. :robot:

-My name is Wyatt Marks, and I am currently a senior in Computer Engineering at Southern Illinois University Edwardsville.
+My name is Wyatt Marks, and I am currently a Computer Engineer at Enertech Global.
 I'm particularly interested in firmware development, low level AI implementations, and lots more!

 ## :toolbox: My Stack